Indonesian court rules on presidential candidate eligibility

 The Constitutional Court rules the minimum age for candidates remains 40, and any change should come from lawmakers.

-Indonesia’s Constitutional Court has upheld the minimum age requirement for presidential and vice presidential candidates, shutting down the possibility President Joko Widodo’s eldest son could run for vice president next year.
+Indonesia’s Constitutional Court has upheld the minimum age requirement for presidential and vice presidential candidates, but said there could be an exception for those who have held or been elected as regional leaders.

-Chief Justice Anwar Usman, who is the president’s brother-in-law, led a panel of nine judges who rejected the petition to lower the minimum age to 35 years from 40.
+The decision leaves the door open for President Joko Widodo’s eldest son – who is 36 – to run for vice president in elections due next February.

 Keep readinglist of 3 items